P. Andrew Sandlin

 He is married and has five adult children and four grandchildren.

 Brian Mattson is a theologian, writer, speaker, singer/songwriter and independent recording artist, avid follower of current events, cultural and political, as well as the Minnesota Twins Baseball Club.

-He has a B.A. from Montana State University-Billings, an M.A.R. from Westminster Theological Seminary, and a Ph.D. in Systematic Theology from the University of Aberdeen (Scotland).He currently serves as Senior Scholar of Public Theology for the Center for Cultural Leadership.
+He has a B.A. from Montana State University-Billings, an M.A.R. from Westminster Theological Seminary, and a Ph.D. in Systematic Theology from the University of Aberdeen (Scotland).He currently serves as Senior Scholar of Public Theology for the Center for Cultural Leadership and Adjunct Professor of Systematic and Public Theology at Westminster Theological Seminary.
 He blogs at his website (drbrianmattson.com) and is the author of the popular-level book, Politics & Evangelical Theology, and a major academic monograph on 19th century theologian Herman Bavinck, Restored To Our Destiny.

 He lives in Billings, Montana with his wife and daughters, where he goes fly-fishing at every opportunity.

-Richard A. Sandlin, CCL’s Junior Scholar of Philosophical Theology, is a trained philosopher (B.A., University of California, M.A., Brandeis University) specializing in mind and perception.
+Richard A. Sandlin, CCL’s Senior Scholar of Philosophical Theology, is a trained philosopher (B.A., University of California, M.A., Brandeis University, Ph.D., University of British Columbia) specializing in mind and perception.
 He has taught summer school at Harvard University and currently teaches at Corpus Christi College.

 Bill Blankschaen helps Christians live an authentic life of abundant faith.
 CCL’s Director of Development and Junior Scholar of Cultural Theology holds degrees in English and History and an M.B.A from Case Western Reserve University.
 He helped grow and lead a successful K-12 Christian school for twelve years while developing teachers, students, and curriculum with a full-orbed, Biblical worldview.

 Bill Blankschaen is a writer, speaker, and content strategist who helps Christians live an authentic life with abundant faith.
 He is the founder of FaithWalkers (FaithWalkers.com) and the author of A Story Worth Telling: Your Field Guide to Living an Authentic Life from Abingdon Press and co-author of You Will Be Made to Care with Erick Erickson.

 Bill is married, blessed with six children, and lives near Atlanta, Georgia when not visiting his second home — Walt Disney World.